The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 Caltex provides 10 days paid emergency services leave to all employees and is doubling all employee pre-tax contributions through the Caltex Employee Bushfire Relief Fund.

-Caltex has been on the ground assisting local communities through local stores and distributors and in early December committed $25,000 in StarCash to the Rural Fire Service (RFS) NSW to be used by volunteers.
+In early December committed $25,000 in StarCash to the Rural Fire Service (RFS) NSW to be used by volunteers.

 CIMIC Group and its companies Thiess, Sedgman, CPB Contractors, UGL, Pacific Partnerships and EIC are providing paid leave for volunteers involved with the bushfire communities and for those impacted by the fires.

-CIMIC Group isalso matching employee donations to the value of $1 million.
+Matching employee donations to the value of $1 million.

 A workplace giving appeal and matching program has been launched for employees to donate and additional leave entitlements for employees impacted by fire or those assisting in the bushfire response.